She Loves Biscotti

 Lower heat to medium-low and add the cooked chopped broccoli rabe.
 Combine properly together.
 If too dry, add a little of the pasta water.
 Adjust seasonings.

 At this time, the pasta should be almost al dente.
-Reserve a cup of the pasta water.
+Reserve a cup of pasta water.
 Drain and add to the saucepan.
 Combine gently together.

 Pasta water in a saucepan of orecchiette, sausage and broccoli rabe.

-Toss and shake the pan back and forth for 1-2 minutes, until a sauce forms.
+Toss and shake the pan back and forth for 1-2 minutes until a sauce forms.

 If necessary, adjust the consistency of the sauce with the rest of the cooking liquid.